You’re using your Amazon Echo wrong.

 Or how envious they are of your electric bill, because your Echo automatically adjusts the temperature of your smart thermostat according to the weather that day (yeah, that can save you a surprising amount over time).

 Not to mention how peaceful vacations could be now that you can check on your home with your Echo and smart home cameras.
-You can even schedule your Echo and smart lights to turn off/on your lights while you’re away to suggest you’re home.
+You can even schedule your Echo and smart lights to turn off/on your lights while you’re away to suggest that you’re still home to strangers and potential break ins.

-Using your Echo to operate smart-home devices is the beginning of the right way to use your Echo.
+Using your Echo to keep your home safe is the beginning of the right way to use your Echo.
 If you haven’t connected your Alexa to your phone and your smart home equipment, you’re doing it WRONG.

-You may be wondering how-what-when (like when I’ll stop giving awesome examples of how cool smart home tech is)?
-Well, if you’ve been using it wrong, it’s understandable you’d be wondering where to start and access all this power.
+You may be wondering how-what-when?
+Well, if you’ve been using it wrong up until this point, it’s understandable you’d be wondering how to access all this untapped power.

-Furthermore, they can offer you 24/7 home security monitoring.
-They can respond to emergencies if you can’t.
+Furthermore, they can offer you 24/7 home security monitoring, which means they will respond to emergencies if you can’t.

 To get connected to free quotes, consultations, and the best home professional crew for you, simply fill out the form below.